Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 Chlorphenamine Maleate

 Chlorphenamine maleate is a first-generation antihistamine used in both human and veterinary medicine.
 It belongs to the chemical group of alkylamines and acts as a competitive antagonist at H1 receptors.
-In human medicine, it is found in numerous cold and allergy preparations (e.g., Grippostad), while in veterinary medicine it is primarily used to treat allergic reactions and itching.
-The substance is characterized by its antiallergic, antiemetic, and sedative effects.
+In human medicine, it is contained in numerous cold and allergy preparations (e.g., Grippostad), while in veterinary medicine, it is primarily used to treat allergic reactions and itching.
+The substance is characterized by its anti-allergic, antiemetic, and sedative effects.
 Unlike newer antihistamines, chlorphenamine maleate crosses the blood-brain barrier, which explains its central nervous system effects.
-Improper use or overdose can lead to severe poisoning symptoms in dogs and cats, with cats being particularly sensitive due to their specific metabolic pathways.
+Improper use or overdose can lead to serious symptoms of poisoning in dogs and cats, with cats being particularly sensitive due to their specific metabolic pathways.

 The most important facts at a glance